sozawa94/hbi/README.md

 # HBI
 Multi-dimensional earthquake cycle simulation code based on Boundary Element Method with H-matrices.

+What's new in Version 2026.1.0

+- Modified the format of well files
+- Rigidity, S-wave speed, and poisson ratio can be set in the input file

 What's new in Version 2025.10.0

 - Merged fluid versions (main_fv.f90 and main_fv3dp.d90) to main_LH.f90 with more flexible parameters and boundary conditions